Bapiggott/shuoying/CP-ABE_cs.md

 | Cindy | 25  | Karate club  |

 Before working on your lab tasks, read the following example to understand CP-ABE and OpenABE better.
-A confidential document about Karate is encrypted, whose content is only readable by those who belong to Karate club and older than 24.
+A confidential document about Karate is encrypted, whose content is only readableable by those who belong to Karate club and older than 24.
 In this example, of course, only Cindy can decrypt the file, while neither Alice nor Bob can.

 ## A Case Study of CP-ABE